View the full Customer + Corporate Symposium agenda here.

-Anticipating “GREEN” Power Customer Needs with a Portfolio Driven Approach
+Anticipating Customer’s Clean Power Needs with a Portfolio Driven Approach

 Business customers are increasingly demanding “green” energy options from their utilities.
 Driving factors include: meeting internal sustainability goals; aligning with corporate cultures; attempting to acquire “green” certifications; and in some instances, customers are mandating alternative energy options from their vendors and manufacturers.
 Business customers are also getting creative about finding “green” solutions when their utilities are unable to proactively provide options.
-Utilities are feeling the pressure of new competition, anemic load growth and customer defection; they will need to meet their customer needs and pivot from traditional views on renewables and competition.
-In this session, we will hear from a corporate customer on their particular sustainability needs, and two different utilities on how they are using a portfolio approach to provide customer “green” energy options.
+Utilities that are feeling the pressure of new competition, anemic load growth and customer defection will need to pivot from traditional views on renewables and competition to provide energy solutions that meet their customers’ needs.
+In this session, we will hear from a corporate customer on their particular sustainability needs, and two different utilities on how they are using a portfolio driven approach to provide customers clean energy options.

 9:15 AM – 10:30 AM

 “Growing” Pains: Navigating the Needs of the New Legal Cannabis Customer

 Speakers: Jacob Policzer, President, The Cannabis Conservancy

 Jeff Kaspar, Area Engineer, Xcel Energy

 How is your utility preparing for the legalization of cannabis?
 Utilities have traditionally viewed marijuana growing operations as being threats to their revenues and assets.
 With the move towards legalization, the cannabis industry is transforming from an underground business to an industry partner with its own set of sector-specific issues.
 In this session you will hear the perspective of a customer describing its requirements and experiences working with utilities, as well as the perspective of a utility describing examples of how it has begun to change its operations in response to these emerging needs.